 Final Thoughts

 Favoritism is not an ideal outcome in any parenting situation.
-However, the reality is that favoritism, or the perception of favoritism, will come up from time to time in our families.
-This is due to unequal treatment that is, or seems to be, weighted towards one sibling and away from the others.
-These perceptions or realities have significant consequences, but they do not determine outcomes.
+However, the reality is that favoritism, or the perception of favoritism, will come up from time to time.
+These perceptions or realities have significant consequences but do not determine outcomes.
 There is always something we can do to improve our lives, no matter the circumstances.